usnistgov/vulntology/specification/values/entity-role.md

 ## Values

-- **Primary Authorization**:  Associated Context is the main or initial authorization scope of the vulnerability scenario.
-See section 2.2 in [CVSSV3] for a full description of authorization scope.
+- **Primary Security Authority**:  Associated Context is the primary security authority of the vulnerability scenario.
+See [CVSS v3.1 Section 2.2](https://www.first.org/cvss/specification-document#2-2-Scope-S) for a full description of security authorities.
-- **Secondary Authorization**:  Associated Context is a secondary authorization scope of the vulnerability scenario.
-See section 2.2 in [CVSSV3] for a full description of authorization scope.
+- **Secondary Security Authority**:  Associated Context is a secondary security Authority of the vulnerability scenario.
+See [CVSS v3.1 Section 2.2](https://www.first.org/cvss/specification-document#2-2-Scope-S) for a full description of security authorities.
+- **Vulnerable Component**: Associated Context is considered to contain the vulnerability.
+- **Impacted Component**:  Associated Context is is where impacts of the vulnerability are realized.
+The Impacted Component could also be the Vulnerable Component.

 ![Entity Role Graph](../figures/graphsnippets/EntityRoleSnippet.png "Entity Role Graph")